freenas/freenas-docs/userguide/tasks.rst

-The replication task can be configured to run on a schedule or left unscheduled and only run when manually activated.
+The replication task can be configured to run on a schedule or left unscheduled and manually activated.
 Choosing *Run On a Schedule* adds the :guilabel:`Scheduling` drop-down to choose from preset schedules or define a *Custom* replication schedule.

 :guilabel:`Destination Snapshot Lifetime` determines when replicated snapshots are deleted from the destination system: